HomeMy WebLinkAboutcoa.lu.gm.1001 Ute Ave.47A-861001 RESIDENTIAL GMP

 fire protection needs of the 1001 Subdivision.
 The

-distribution line in ute Avenue is capable of handling the
+distribution line in Ute Avenue is capable of handling the

 projected population of this project.
 The estimated water